ibm-cloud-docs/secure-enterprise/catalog-manifest.md

 :   A link to documentation about the product that users can access.

 `offering_icon_url`
-:   A link to the URL where icon that you want to appear on the product's catalog entry page is located.
+:   A link to the URL where the icon that you want to appear on the product's catalog entry page is located.

 `support_details`
 :   Support information in markdown format that can include support contacts, support locations, and support methods.

 `features`
 :   Section header for details that highlight the processes, abilities, and results of the product.
 These product-level features are listed on your catalog entry page with your product description.
-For example, features might incluce CPU requirements, security features, or more.
+For example, features might include CPU requirements, security features, or more.
 Each entry is defined as an array as shown in the example manifest in the previous section.

     `title`
     :   The name of the feature.